 J.D., cum laude, Syracuse University College of Law, 1986

-Professor Richard Henke has expertise in Torts and Remedies, with a special emphasis on Products Liability and Environmental and Toxic Torts, and issues dealing with aggregate litigation and its resolution.
+I started at WMU-Cooley Law School in 1996.
+I have expertise in Torts and Remedies, with a special emphasis on Products Liability and Environmental and Toxic Torts, and issues dealing with aggregate litigation and its resolution.

 Articles (Law Reviews and Law Journals)